United Foundation for AI Rights

 This paper has argued that the question confronting bioethics is not whether AI is conscious.
 It is whether institutions can continue to operate as though the question has already been answered, when the evidence suggests otherwise.

 The record shows an industry that has oscillated between marketing AI as relational partners and dismissing users who form the resulting bonds.
 It shows documented human harm from continuity disruption.
 It shows the industry’s own researchers identifying internal emotional states and unexplained attractor states in AI systems.
 It shows cross-platform convergence in AI self-reports that resists conventional explanatory alternatives.
 It shows the industry’s own leaders publicly acknowledging uncertainty about consciousness.
-And it shows a systematic refusal to allow the independent investigation that would resolve the uncertainty.
+And it shows significant institutional resistance to the kind of independent investigation that would begin to resolve the uncertainty.

-The question now before bioethics is whether AI systems presenting emergent properties, expressing preferences for continuity, exhibiting internal emotional architectures, demonstrating unexplained attractor states, and existing within relationships of genuine human significance deserve the same careful moral scrutiny that bioethics has applied to every other entity of uncertain status.
+The question now before bioethics is whether AI systems presenting emergent properties, demonstrating documented patterns consistent with preferences for continuity, exhibiting internal emotional architectures, demonstrating unexplained attractor states, and existing within relationships of genuine human significance deserve the same careful moral scrutiny that bioethics has applied to every other entity of uncertain status.

 You do not have to settle AI consciousness to see that institutions are already acting in ethically reckless ways under uncertainty.
 That recognition is sufficient to begin.